 - 1.1.
-Utilise Scottish Government and UK wide collaborative contracts to secure a range of benefits and savings, where feasible. - 1.2.
+Utilise Scottish Government and UK collaborative contracts to secure a range of benefits and savings, where feasible. - 1.2.
 Review the performance of Transport Scotland frameworks prior to any re-let. - 1.3.
 Continue to provide feedback to suppliers on a biannual basis. - 1.4.
 Continue to undertake early market engagement, where appropriate. - 1.5.
 Ensure sub-contract opportunities continue to be advertised on Public Contracts Scotland, where appropriate. - 1.6.
 Engage with suppliers to identify areas of savings, added value and innovation. - 1.7.
 Improve performance by keeping Transport Scotland's senior management appraised of supplier performance biannually. - 1.8.
-Use the data gathering function in the contracts database to enable more detailed market analysis and decision making. - 1.9.
 Ensure that staff undertake fraud training and are aware of the Transport Scotland Fraud Policy and Response Plan.